ArduPilot/ardupilot_wiki/dev/source/docs/git-rebase.rst

        git remote add upstream https://github.com/ArduPilot/ardupilot.git

 #.
-Fetch changes from the upstream respository (this simply downloads changes into a local cache, it will not overwrite or modify your changes in any way)
+Fetch changes from the upstream repository (this simply downloads changes into a local cache, it will not overwrite or modify your changes in any way)

    ::